JUNE 3, 2021 UPDATE: Patriot-1 Conviction is now on Kickstarter!

 This scene depicted here is the moment Patriot-1 gets his callsign.
-Responding to a deep betrayal and confronting a corrupt enterprise after finding himself caught in a conspiracy, the title character – a disillusioned solder – decides to make a statement and fight for what he believes in.
+Responding to a deep betrayal and confronting a corrupt enterprise after finding himself caught in a conspiracy, the title character – a disillusioned soldier – decides to make a statement and fight for what he believes in.
 That’s the basic premise behind Patriot-1.

 In the aftermath of the insurrection riot at the Capitol building on Jan.
 6, 2021, I found myself questioning whether or not I wanted to keep his name because of the way “patriot” has been co-opted by enemies of democracy.
-Now this all may seem inconsequential because my book is a small independent title.
-But it’s not insignificant to me, especially as I am working on the sequel, shopping around a screenplay and trying to expand it.
+Now this all may seem inconsequential because my book is a small independent title, but it’s not insignificant to me, especially as I am working on the sequel, shopping around a screenplay and trying to expand it.
 So humor me for a second and I’ll give a quick history of how the character came to be.

 It’s no secret I am a big Captain America guy, so keep that as a preface.
 It was 2007 when I initially came up with the idea for Patriot-1.
 There was a time where I’d create characters in already existing universes and flesh them out from there.
 In Patriot-1’s case, it was in the aftermath of the “Death of Captain America” storyline.
 That early prototype of the character – then called U.S.Avenger – was meant to be a soldier in the War on Terror returning home only to find the Avengers torn apart by Civil War and Captain America dead.
-Fleshing the character and his supporting cast out, when I started to take the idea a bit more seriously, I moved it away from a pre-existing universe and into its own.
+After fleshing the character and his supporting cast out, I started to take the idea a bit more seriously and I moved it away from a pre-existing universe and into its own.
 After a few years of development and a couple of starts and stops, U.S.Avenger became Patriot-1 and in late 2014, the first edition of the book was released.

 My elevator pitch for Patriot-1 is “Tom Clancy’s Captain America.”
 It’s a real-world based story and combines my interest in Special Forces, Tom Clancy-esque military and spy stories and Captain America.
 Now I didn’t serve in the military, but like any writer worth their salt I immersed myself in research and talking to veterans and active duty to create this character and the world and continue to do so.